 Several Romney fundraisers are now saying many of the big donors that had been staying "on the sidelines" in the primary are coming to their camp and writing big checks.

 Romney is ramping up his fundraising schedule, focusing on events with high-dollar donors in the Northeast and elsewhere around the country, in between campaign stops.

 A breakfast last week at the Marriott Marquis in New York City hosted by Jets owner Woody Johnson, smaller private lunches and dinners in Manhattan, and events in Florida, Connecticut, and Boston, have or will help fill the coffers ahead of the long road to November.

 Upcoming fundraisers on May 16 and 17 in Tampa, Miami, Jacksonville, and Boca Raton are expected to reel in millions for the effort.
 The events will be tiered, arranged so that the more a donor gives, the more time he or she will get to spend with the presumptive GOP nominee.

 Big names attending the Florida fundraisers included developer Al Hoffman, who, despite having been a former Republican National Committee finance chairman who bundled for George W. Bush, stayed on the sidelines during the primary until very recently.

-The same Romney fundraiser in Florida, who asked not to be named, said a Friday phone call from the Romney camp updating high-dollar donors and bundlers on the state of the campaign described the fundraising as “very, very positive.”
+A Romney backer in Florida, who asked not to be named, said in a Friday phone call that updated high-dollar donors and bundlers on the state of the campaign described the fundraising as "very, very positive."

 This is welcome news for the Romney campaign, which, despite hauling in $87.45 million through the end of March - plus the $34.2 million the RNC has brought in, is still at a financial disadvantage against the $196.9 million that the Obama campaign has brought in through the end of March, and the $45.9 million the DNC has hauled in up to the same date.